Skip to content

 Fish Food

 Fish require less food as the pond water gets colder.
-Uneaten food also contributes to nutrient overload.
+Any uneaten food also contributes to nutrient overload.
 Follow your fall feeding schedule to make sure you don't give your fish too much food.
 Overfeeding your fish in the fall and winter is also dangerous to their health as they cannot digest the food once water temperatures drop below 50°F.

 Lawn and Plant Clippings

 When preparing plants for fall and winter, it's a good idea to trim back most of your greenery so the leaves and flowers do not end up in the pond as the weather changes.
 Other yard sources of nutrients are grass from mowing and fertilizer runoff.
+Fall fertilizer can end up in winter snow, which melts and runs into pond water, throwing off the nutrient balance.

 Cart